+New Construction Programs

+IECC 2015 has the following mandatory requirements for lighting: “Not less than 75 percent of the lamps in permanently installed lighting fixtures shall be high-efficacy lamps or not less than 75 percent of the permanently installed lighting fixtures shall contain only high-efficacy lamps”.
+To meet the ‘high efficacy’ requirements, lamps need to be CFL or LED, however since CFLs are no longer commonly purchased (only 1% baseline forecast) it is assumed that 75% of the New Construction baseline is an LED and therefore savings are reduced by 75% for bulbs provided in New Construction projects.

+Early Replacement

 The baseline for the early replacement measure is the existing bulb being replaced.

 Deemed Lifetime of Efficient Equipment

+The average rated life for Omnidirectional lamps on the ENERGY STAR Qualified Products list (accessed 6/16/2020) is approximately 20,000 hours.

-For lamps that are not subject to the EISA backstop provision (<310 and>3300 lumens), the deemed measure life is 6.1 years for exterior application and lifetimes are capped at 10 years for other applications.
+The deemed measure life is 8 years for exterior application and lifetimes are capped at 10 years for other applications.

-For lamps that are subject to the EISA backstop provision, the measure life is 2 years for non-income eligible populations and income eligible DIY, Warehouse, and Big Box stores, and 6 years for income eligible populations except for DIY, Warehouse, and Big Box stores in Income Eligible Upstream Lighting programs, representing the number of years to the baseline shift.

 For early replacement measures, if replacing a halogen or incandescent bulb, the remaining life is assumed to be 333 hours.
 For CFL’s, the remaining life is 3,333 hours.

 Deemed Measure Cost